TheOdinProject/curriculum/html_css/lists.md

 # Ordered and Unordered Lists

 Ordered and unordered lists are heavily used in most websites.
 It's not just for bullet-points and numbers... they are also used in creating horizontal navbars and long collections of objects (like a list of pictures of items for sale).
+They often take the place of tables as the method of choice for displaying structured content.

 ## Points to Ponder